tomcastigl/RL_Tic_Tac_toe/README.md

 ## Tabular Q-learning and DQN to master Tic-Tac-Toe
 This project aims to train artificial agents that can play the famous game of Tic Tac Toe.
-The whole training process can be found in the "training_full_code.ipynb" notebook, where we explored different approaches such as learning from experts and self-playing learning for both Q-learning and DQN.
+The whole training process can be found in the [training_full_code.ipynb](https://github.com/tomcastigl/RL_Tic_Tac_toe/blob/master/training_full_code.ipynb) notebook, where we explored different approaches such as learning from experts and self-playing learning for both Q-learning and DQN.

 We measured the performances of our agents using 2 measures: the fraction of games won against the random player (1->optimal, 0->bad) and the fraction of games won